-Ontario Bill 160, the Strengthening Quality and Accountability for Patients Act 2017, enacts or amends 10 statutes, including the Health Sector Payment Transparency Act 2017.
-The act will require payors – including manufacturers of pharmaceutical or medical devices – to report financial relationships with healthcare professionals and organisations, as well as other prescribed recipients.
+The Ontario legislature recently passed the Strengthening Quality and Accountability for Patients Act 2017, which enacts or amends 10 statutes, including the Health Sector Payment Transparency Act 2017.
+When in force, the transparency act will require the disclosure of financial relationships between pharmaceutical or medical device manufacturers (among other payors) and healthcare professionals (among other recipients).